 Finally, Colorado’s clean energy efforts need to be amplified in cooperation with other states and nations working to ramp up renewable energy investments.
 Having recently joined the U.S. Climate Alliance with several other states, Colorado is on a long-term path to reduce greenhouse gas and carbon dioxide emissions that will further protect our environment and grow our economy.
 These efforts must be supported at all levels by the federal government.

-There is so much at stake in the 2nd Congressional District, both economically and environmentally:
+There is so much at stake in Colorado's 2nd Congressional District, both economically and environmentally:

 * source: Outdoor Industry Association’s (OIA) 2017 report